 Over the years, this oil has come to be known to have therapeutic properties, leading to its use in all kinds of lifestyle-enhancing products.
 This oil contains gamma-linolenic acid (GLA) and other fatty acids (2).
 GLA is known as an effective solution for a number of skin issues, such as acne and eczema.

 The Native Americans supposedly used evening primrose for dressing wounds and treating skin inflammation.
 The plant leaves are said to have been used for sore throats and gastrointestinal complaints (3).
-Evening primrose oil is now considered effective for atopic treating dermatitis, premenstrual syndrome, rheumatoid arthritis, and a score of other issues.
+Evening primrose oil is now considered effective for atopic treating dermatitisi XA common condition caused due to allergic reaction that may result in itchy, dry skin, or a rash. , premenstrual syndromei XA condition characterized by mood swings, food cravings, tender breasts, and fatigue that occur in women between ovulation and a period. , rheumatoid arthritisi XA chronic condition where the immune system attacks the body's tissues in the joints and causes inflammation. , and a score of other issues.

 But, does it have any effect on hair growth?
 Find out in the next section!